BWindey/print3/README.md

 ```

-## Known issues:
-- `--maxcol` and `--ellipsis` currently do not work
-- `--colour-<thing>` colour parsing does not seem to work

 ## Improvement points:
-- profile performance and improve where possible
 - add json config file for easier default overrides
 - add either builtin pager, or auto-pipe to `less` or `more` from within `print3`